 “Comparison of racing fatality rates on dirt, synthetic, and turf at California racetracks”

-Demonstrated that Thoroughbred deaths went down by 37% after dirt tracks were converted to synthetic surfaces at 4 tracks in the 2000s.
+Thoroughbred deaths decreased by 37% after converting dirt tracks to synthetic surfaces at 4 racetracks in the 2000s.

-The study collected data from the storied Del Mar, Golden Gate Fields, Hollywood Park, and Santa Anita racetracks.
-The fatality rate was found to be 3.09 fatalities per 1,000 starts on dirt and only 1.95 fatalities per 1,000 starts after conversion.
+Data was collected from the prestigious Del Mar, Golden Gate Fields, Hollywood Park and Santa Anita tracks.
+The rate of horse deaths was found to be 3.09 per 1,000 starts on dirt and dropped to an even lower figure of 1.95 per 1,000 starts after the surfaces were changed.

 Turf Tracks in America and Europe

-A “turf” track is a natural grass track, not to be confused with artificial turf in other sports.
-Turf is the most popular flat track surface in Europe and is favored over the dirt surfaces preferred by American track owners.
+A "turf" track is a real grass track, not to be confused with the artificial turf used in other sports.
+Turf is the most common flat track surface in Europe and is preferred to the dirt surfaces favored by American track owners.

 Synthetic Horse Racing Surfaces